 Being physically active requires a minimum of 30 minutes a day of intentional activity at a moderate level to achieve health benefits.

 If you are beginning your quest to increase physical activity in your life, start slow.
 Start with 15 minutes of walking or riding a bike and build up from there to achieve a goal of 30 minutes or more per day.

-There have been many studies concluding that leisure-time activity resulted in lower risks of colon, breast and endometrial cancers.
-Additionally, The National Cancer Institute notes a new study that found a relationship between increased physical activity and decreased risks in other types of cancer.
-Specifically, the greatest risk reductions were found in esophageal adenocarcinoma, liver cancer, gastric cardia cancer, kidney cancer and myeloid leukemia.
-Other cancers that showed significant reductions but not as strong as the latter include head and neck cancers, rectum cancer, and bladder cancer.
-Physical activity is not only pertinent for cancer patients, but for everyone such that physical activity is an important part of healthy living!
+The research looking at physical activity and its association have found that leisure-time activity resulted in lower risks of colon, breast and endometrial cancers.
+Additionally, The National Cancer Institute notes a study that found a relationship between increased physical activity and decreased risks in other types of cancer.
+Specifically, the greatest risk reductions were found in esophageal, liver, gastric, kidney, and myeloid leukemia cancers.

 Other types of cancers that showed significant reductions but didn’t show as strong of an association include head and neck, rectum, and bladder cancers.

 Physical activity is not only important for cancer prevention but in survivorship and beyond.
 Keep in mind that a little physical activity is better than none at all — every bit of activity can help.